flexn-io/renative/README.md

 rnv hooks run -x hello
 ```

-ReNativewill transpile and execute it in real time!
+ReNative will transpile and execute it in real time!

 `index.js` is required entry point but you can create more complex scripts with multiple files/imports.

-every top-level method gets invoked with ReNative`config` object containing all necessary build information
+every top-level method gets invoked with ReNative `config` object containing all necessary build information

 #### Build Pipes

-Sometimes you want to execute specific hook automatically before/after certain ReNativebuild phase.
+Sometimes you want to execute specific hook automatically before/after certain ReNative build phase.

 To get list of available hook pipes run: